Akshit-Patel/Autonomous-Indoor-Drone/README.md

 **To Do -**

 1.)
-More detailed instructions on launching Firmware
+More detailed instructions on setting up Firmware

 2.)
-Change Name of stl file
+Change names of stl file

 3.)
 Instructions to launch world with more than 3 gates

 4.)
-Update Camera position on drone- Some issues
+Update Camera position on drone- some issues

 5.)
 Make readme clean

 6.)
 Scripts instructions

-7.)Script for copy pasting these things
+7.)
+Script for automating copy pasting

 8.)
 Improving code for navigation through gates

 9.)
 Switching between fast planner to avoid collisions

+10.)
+Adding simulations for static and aerodynamic analysis of drone

+11.)
+Hardware and inclusion of VIO properly

 <!-- Imp Notes -
 gui == true , catkin one is with depth camera, rotors description -->